shoutsfromduluth/shoutsfromduluth.github.io/content/lupines/index.md

 Around Duluth I've not heard anyone talk of eradication, only appreciation.
 We'll be transplanting some into our gardens this summer.

-On a ride the other day I snapped this photo, the first lupines of the year.
+On a ride the other day I snapped this photo, the first lupine of the year.

 {{ resize_image(path='content/lupines/first_lupine.jpg', width=300, height=300, op="fit_width") }}